Who we are

 Our scientists developed the use of Tamoxifen, now used worldwide to treat breast cancer, and Zoladex which treats prostate cancer.

-Alongside our ground-breaking research, we have developed a system of cancer support services to help cancer patients and their families, when they need it most, including our Freephone Cancer Support Line (0808 808 1010), which is open 8am - 8pm, 7 days a week.
+Alongside our ground-breaking research, we have developed a system of cancer support services to help cancer patients and their families, when they need it most, including our free Support Line (0808 808 1010), which is open 8am - 8pm, 365 days a year.

 In 2011, we conducted research into the benefits of singing for cancer patients and their families.
 The results of that study were so positive that we applied for funding to set up more choirs.
-We were awarded a £1m Big Lottery Grant to set up 15 choirs across Wales and are well on our way.
+We were awarded a £1m Big Lottery Grant to set up 15 choirs across Wales.

 Following this success, in 2012 we were asked to put together a very special choir, for a Channel 4 documentary 'Sing for your Life'.
 The documentary featured a choir of cancer patients, created by us, and followed their journey from the very first rehearsal in Cardiff, all the way to the Royal Albert Hall.

 2012 also saw the launch of Tenovus Cancer Callback; a world-first service which offers newly diagnosed cancer patients a series of regular calls from an experienced nurse.
-We also received funding to build a second Mobile Cancer Support Unit to launch in late 2013, which will enable us to treat a further 25 patients every single day.
+We also received funding to build a second Mobile Cancer Support Unit to launch in late 2013.